• Skip to primary navigation

 Ingredients for molokhia stew made with a whole chicken, frozen molokhia (jute leaves), lemon, and seasonings.

 • Molokhia Leaves: Fresh leaves are best, and frozen leaves are my next choice.
-If neither are available, use dried leaves instead.
+If neither is available, use dried leaves instead.
 Before using dried leaves, rehydrate them in some warm water.

 • Chicken: I love the flavor that comes from using a whole chicken to make this dish, but you can use bone-in chicken pieces as well.